RileyJCB/REST-API-DO/README.md

 ```

 ## Description
-This is a test application from Udemy : REST APIs with Flask and Python
+This is a test application from Udemy : REST APIs with Flask and Python.
 It has all the needed modules for deployment onto Heroku.

 ## Implementation